AusTrakka/austrakka-docs/docs/AusTrakka CLI/CLI-disabling.md

 # Disabling samples and sequences with the CLI

-If you have uploaded data in error, you can soft-delete it so that it will not be visible to other AusTrakka users, regardless of sharing settings.
+If you have uploaded data in error, you can disable (soft-delete) it so that it will not be visible to other AusTrakka users.
+Disabling data functions as an effective deletion, but is reversible.

 If for legal or other reasons you need a full delete rather than a soft delete, so that data is completely purged from the servers, please contact team@austrakka.net .
+Note that a full purge will involve the removal of any CSV or Excel files that have contributed metadata to this Seq_ID, even if they contain metadata for other records, and thus affects some of the audit trail for your organisation's metadata.
+A full purge will also take several weeks to fully complete, as data will be cached in backups.

 ## Disabling a sample record